nickogibson/nickogibson.github.io/_posts/2023-01-09-will-ai-take-over-everything.md

 ---
-title:  Will AI Take Over Everything?
+title:  Will AI Take Al the Jobs?
 date:   2023-01-09 12:00:00 -0700
 categories: blog
 ---
-### Will A.I Take All the Jobs?
-Let's hope not.
+### Let's hope not.
 Happy new Year, and thanks for reading my blog!
 ![rooftop cat artwork](https://live.staticflickr.com/65535/52380387701_01b8cd1838_o.jpg)
 Do people still blog?
 I guess I do.
 (And now robots do too.)